tomjoht/reading/draft_posts/wayfinding-post-3.md

 quoting a study: "Autonomy is a key to the acquisition of spatial skills, therefore the development of these skills can be hindered if children cannot move independently in the outdoor environment."
 294

 "For Stilgoe, the ubiquity of smartphones can never be a good thing.
-His career has been dedicated to creating thirst in his students for curiousity, exploration, and wonder ---- believing them to be in fact the keystones of true intellect.
-Smartphones don't open the user up to their surroundings, they funnel attention inot themselves and a universe where everything is known, mapped, and accessible."
+His career has been dedicated to creating thirst in his students for curiosity, exploration, and wonder ---- believing them to be in fact the keystones of true intellect.
+Smartphones don't open the user up to their surroundings, they funnel attention into themselves and a universe where everything is known, mapped, and accessible."
 294

 ## My conclusions